nautls/ergo-graphql/README.md

 ### BlockHeaders (Query)

+To get info about the block headers of the blockchain.
+The arguments of this query are:

 - `skip`(Int): How many items to skip; Default value is 0.
 - `take`(Int): How many items to take; Default value is 10.
 - `headerId`(String): To filter headers by their id.